NomicFoundation/hardhat/README.md

     - Understand solidity_flattener and mimic it if possible
     - Make a debugging flattener a la truffle-flattener

-* Export mocha config, export the entire ganache config
+* Export the entire ganache config

-* Hierarchic output of the current tasks being run?

 * Errors
     - Define error codes for *every* possible exception